dotink/json/README.md

 ### What If I Want To Normalize All Strings As "I'm a teapot?"

-You can add the following:
+You can add the following class and make it autoloadable:

 ```php
 namespace Json\Normalizer;